shiinamiyuki/miyuki-renderer/README.md

 A non-local means filter is used as denoiser (using opencv)

 ## TODO List:
+0. Rewrite a GPU version with path tracing and sppm only
 1. ~~Path tracing with next event estimation~~
 2. ~~Photon mapping~~
 3. ~~sppm  (Stochastic Progressive Photon Mapping)~~ (see https://www.ci.i.u-tokyo.ac.jp/~hachisuka/ppm.pdf and https://www.ci.i.u-tokyo.ac.jp/~hachisuka/sppm.pdf)